 The symptoms of cubital tunnel syndrome may seem like other health conditions or problems,

 including golfer's elbow (medial epicondylitis).
 Always see a healthcare provider

 In addition to a complete medical history and physical exam, diagnostic tests for

 cubital tunnel syndrome may include:

 Nerve conduction test.
-A test to find out how fast signals travel down a nerve to find a compression or constriction
+This test measures how fast signals travel down a nerve to find a compression or

 Electromyogram (EMG).
 This test checks nerve and muscle function and may be used to test the forearm muscles

 controlled by the ulnar nerve.
 If the muscles don't work the way they should, it may